hyperf/hyperf/docs/en/distributed-transaction.md

     {
         $content = $request->post('amount');
         $amount = $content['amount'] ??
 10;
-        // The transOut method under the simulated distributed system
+        // Simulate transOut method under distributed system
         $this->xa->localTransaction(function (DBTransactionInterface $dbTransaction) use ($amount) {
-            // Please use the DBTransactionInterface to handle the local Mysql things
+            // Please use DBTransactionInterface to handle local Mysql transaction
             $dbTransaction->xaExecute('UPDATE `order` set `amount` = `amount` - ? where id = 2', [$amount]);
         });

         return ['status' => 0, 'message' => 'ok'];
     }
 }
 ```
-The above code first registers a global XA transaction, and then calls two sub-transactions TransOut, TransIn.
-After all the sub-transactions are executed successfully, the global XA transaction is committed to DTM.
-DTM receives the commitment of the XA global transaction, then calls the XA commit of all the sub-transactions, and finally change the status of global transaction to succeeded.
+The above code first registers a global XA transaction, then adds two sub-transactions, transIn and transOut.
+After all sub-transactions are executed successfully, they are submitted to dtm.
+After dtm receives the submitted xa global transaction, it will call xa commit of all sub-transactions to complete the entire xa transaction.